Watch the sunset from Pentire Headland

 Enjoy epic views from Wheal Kitty

-An old tin mining site, Wheal Kitty mine closed in 1930 and is now a small business park on the cliffs above St Agnes and includes Finisterre, Canteen and Surfers Against Sewage.
+An old tin mining site, Wheal Kitty mine closed in 1930 and is now a small business park on the cliffs above St Agnes home to brands such as Finisterre and Surfers Against Sewage.
 Past the business park, and along a little path, the vista suddenly opens up to a vast expanse of cliff top overlooking Trevaunance Cove and the Atlantic rollers out to sea.
-Walk down to either Trevaunance Cove or Trevellas Porth from here, or simply retrace your footsteps for a browse in the workshops and a coffee and cinnamon bun at Canteen!
+Walk down to either Trevaunance Cove or Trevellas Porth from here.

 Take in the views at Towan Head